-- Interviewed key personnel to gain an understanding of the county's process for apportioning and allocating property tax revenues; - Reviewed the county's written procedures for apportioning and allocating property tax revenues; - Performed analytical reviews to assess the reasonableness of property tax revenues; - Judgmentally selected a non-statistical sample of five from approximately 83 taxing jurisdictions within the county for all fiscal years in the audit period (the actual number of taxing jurisdictions, which include the ERAF, can vary from year to year based on jurisdictional changes).
-Errors found were not projected to the intended (total) population.
-Then, we: - Recomputed apportionment and allocation reports to verify computations used to develop property tax apportionment factors; - Tested TRA reports to verify that the correct TRA factors were used in the computation of the ATI; - Reviewed supplemental property tax administrative costs and fees to determine whether recovery costs associated with administering supplemental taxes were based on actual costs and did not exceed five percent of revenues collected, as prescribed in statute;

-- Verified computations used to develop supplemental property tax apportionment factors; - Verified unitary and operating nonunitary and unitary regulated railway computations used to develop apportionment factors; - o Reviewed Redevelopment Property Tax Trust Fund deposits; - Reviewed property tax administration cost reports and recomputed administrative costs associated with work performed for apportioning and allocating property tax revenues to local government agencies, school districts, and community college districts; - Reviewed ERAF reports and verified computations used to determine the shift of property taxes from local government agencies to the ERAF and, subsequently, to school and community college districts; - Reviewed the Sales and Use Tax letter and recomputed Vehicle License Fee computations used to verify the amount transferred from the ERAF to counties and cities to compensate for the diversion of these revenues; and - Reviewed BOE jurisdictional change filing logs and their impact on the tax apportionment and allocation system.
+- Judgmentally selected a non-statistical sample of five from approximately 75 taxing jurisdictions within the county for all fiscal years in the audit period.1 Errors found were not projected to the intended (total) population.
+Then, we: - Recomputed apportionment and allocation reports to verify computations used to develop property tax apportionment factors; - Tested TRA reports to verify that the correct TRA factors were used in the computation of the ATI; - Reviewed supplemental property tax administrative costs and fees to determine whether recovery costs associated with administering supplemental taxes were based on actual costs and did not exceed five percent of revenues collected, as prescribed in statute; - Verified computations used to develop supplemental property tax apportionment factors; - Verified unitary and operating nonunitary and unitary regulated railway computations used to develop apportionment factors; - Reviewed redevelopment agency reports and verified computations used to develop the project base amount and the tax increment distributed to the redevelopment agency; - o Reviewed Redevelopment Property Tax Trust Fund deposits; - Reviewed property tax administration cost reports and recomputed administrative costs associated with work performed for apportioning and allocating property tax revenues to local government agencies, school districts, and community college districts; - Reviewed ERAF reports and verified computations used to determine the shift of property taxes from local government agencies to the ERAF and, subsequently, to school and community college districts; - Reviewed the Sales and Use Tax letter and recomputed Vehicle License Fee computations used to verify the amount transferred from the ERAF to counties and cities to compensate for the diversion of these revenues; and - Reviewed the State Board of Equalization jurisdictional change filing logs and their impact on the tax apportionment and allocation system.

 We conducted this performance audit in accordance with generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
-We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objective.
+We believe that the evidence obtained provides a